Jesper941/Pizzeria/TESTING.md

   - [Known Bugs](#known-bugs)
   - [Solved Bugs](#solved-bugs)

-Testing was ongoing throughout the entire project.
-I used the Chrome developer tools while coding the website to pinpoint and troubleshoot any issues.
+Testing was ongoing throughout the entire build. i took help from the Chrome developer tools while building to pinpoint and troubleshoot any issues as i was building the website.

-I have gone through each step of the quiz using Google Chrome developer tools to ensure that each page is responsive on a variety of different screen sizes and devices.
+I have gone through each page using google chrome developer tools to ensure that each page is responsive on a variety of different screen sizes and devices.

 - - -